 The Process of Making Gas

-Natural gas from Mitsui E&P Australia’s Mid West gas fields is processed in production facilities and then transported by independently-owned pipelines to customers in Perth for electricity generation, household gas and industrial uses.
+Natural gas from Mitsui E&P Australia’s Mid West gas fields is processed in production facilities and then transported by independently-owned pipelines to customers for electricity generation, household gas and industrial uses.

-Mitsui E&P Australia (MEPAU) has two active gas production facilities in the Mid West region: Dongara Production Facility and Xyris Production Facility.
-MEPAU engages a lead contractor, Upstream Production Solutions, to operate these facilities under MEPAU management.
-All operational personnel live locally in the Mid West region – there are no drive in/drive out or fly-in/fly out staff.
+Mitsui E&P Australia (MEPAU) has one active gas production facility in the Mid West region: Xyris Production Facility.
+MEPAU engages operators through a lead contractor, Upstream Production Solutions, to help operate these facilities under MEPAU management.
+Almost all operational personnel live locally in the Mid West region.

 Dongara Production Facility

-The Dongara gas fields are nearing depletion and are not currently producing.
+The Dongara gas fields have been depleted and are not currently producing.
 They have been placed in temporary shut-down.
 MEPAU is preparing care and maintenance plans for the Dongara Production Facility and decommissioning plans for the associated wells and infrastructure.